codership/documentation/galeracluster/source/galeraparameters.rst

 .. index::
    pair: Parameters; repl.max_ws_size

-The maximum size of a writeset in bytes.
+The maximum size of a write-set in bytes.
 This is limited to 2G.

 .. code-block:: ini